develprr/metamatic-framework/README.md

 your app to a certain sub-url then you may need to wrap your redirecting component inside some obscure wrapper again, possibly breaking your code's otherwise sleek and clean syntax.

 For this reason, Metamatic provides a simple out-of-the-box routing feature.
-It may be viable alternative to some external routing libraries.
+It may be a viable alternative to some external routing libraries.
 This depends of course on your use case.

 *[<- Back to contents](#chapters)*